 Single Stream Recycling

-In April 2011, Spalding launched a new green initiative using single-stream recycling—an economical and fiscally responsible mode of recycling.
+Since April 2011, Spalding has implemented a green initiative using single-stream recycling—an economical and fiscally responsible mode of recycling.
 Single-stream recycling allows the Spalding community to dispose of recyclable material without the hassle of sorting.
 With the exception of Styrofoam, hazardous materials, and food contaminants, all other materials are accepted.
 Marked receptacles can be found next to traditional waste receptacles in all buildings on campus.
 Spalding University established the Green Initiative Team to promote a more sustainable campus.
 The committee is composed of faculty, staff and students.
 Kevin Weber, Director of Facilities Management, works in conjunction with his team to ensure the success of the program and bring Spalding to a responsible level of waste disposal.
 Items such as spiral notebooks, paperback books, bottles of any kind, plastic containers, newspaper, paper bags, aluminum and tin cans, and cardboard are just a few examples of acceptable items.
 A complete listing of items is available through QRS Recycling (http://www.qrsrecycling.com/single-stream).
 Spalding has reduced the amount of waste sent to the landfill, downsizing from three dumpsters on campus to one.
 Over 60% of waste is now recycled and the overall cost of waste disposal has been reduced significantly.

 Becoming a Paperless Campus